Woetoe05/EXPO20/EXPO20-main/EXPO20-main/test load cell/src/README.txt

-this is a test doc for src the code
+it is working but not super fast.
+We decreased the amount of samples.